vfilipovi/vhs-frontend-lab/README.md

   - rentalPrice (price of rental, an integer)
   - rentalDuration (length of one rental in days, e.g. 3 days)
   - quantity (how many tapes of this item are currently available in the shop)
+  - thumbnail (small image that represents the movie, it needs to be uploadable from the user's computer)
 - all of those fields need to be editable as well as show up on the details page of a VHS item

 #### Bonus requirements related to UI/UX Design